gregory-kyro/CardioGenAI/README.md

                           device)`

 - `input_smiles (str)`: The input SMILES string of the compound that you seek to optimize for reduced cardiotoxicity.
 - `herg_activity (tuple or str)`: hERG activity for which to filter.
 If the entry is a string, it must be either 'blockers' or non-blockers'.
-If it is a tuple, it should indicate a range of activity values.
+If it is a tuple, it must indicate a range of activity values.
 - `nav_activity (tuple or str)`: NaV1.5 activity for which to filter.
 If the entry is a string, it must be either 'blockers' or non-blockers'.
-If it is a tuple, it should indicate a range of activity values.
+If it is a tuple, it must indicate a range of activity values.
 - `cav_activity (tuple or str)`: CaV1.2 activity for which to filter.
 If the entry is a string, it must be either 'blockers' or non-blockers'.
-If it is a tuple, it should indicate a range of activity values.
+If it is a tuple, it must indicate a range of activity values.
 - `n_generations (int)`: The number of optimized drug candidates to generate.
 Default is 100.
 - `device (str)`: The device to use for the optimization.
+Must be either 'gpu' or 'cpu'.
+Default is 'gpu'.

+## Performing Inference with the Discriminative Models

+To predict activity against the hERG, NaV1.5 and CaV1.2 channels, utilize the `predict_cardiac_ion_channel_activity` function from the `Discriminator` module:

+`from src.Discriminator import predict_cardiac_ion_channel_activity`

+`predict_cardiac_ion_channel_activity(input_data,
+                                     prediction_type,
+                                     predict_hERG,
+                                     predict_Nav,
+                                     predict_Cav,
+                                     device)`

+- `input_data (str or list)`: The input data for which the discriminative models will process.
+If the entry is a string, it must be either a SMILES string or a path to a prepared h5 file.
+If it is a list, it must be a list of SMILES strings.
+- `prediction_type (str)`: Either 'regression' or 'classification'.
+Default is 'regression'.
+- `predict_hERG (bool)`: Whether to predict hERG activity.
+Default is True.
+- `predict_Nav (bool)`: Whether to predict NaV1.5 activity.
+Default is False.
+- `predict_Cav (bool)`: Whether to predict CaV1.2 activity.
+Default is False.
+- `device (str)`: The device to use for the inference computations.
 Must be either 'gpu' or 'cpu'.
 Default is 'gpu'.